argentagsw/taggy_demux/README.md

 # ArgenTag single-cell read demultiplexing pipelines

-Demultiplexing refers to the process of identifying the barcode(s) that each sequencing read from sequencing experiment is tagged with.
+Demultiplexing refers to the process of identifying the barcode(s) that each sequencing read from a given sequencing experiment is tagged with.
 Reads with common barcodes are assigned to the same cell.
 Currently, there are two alternatives for demultiplexing single-cell data generated on the ArgenTag platform:

 + **Customer-facing pipeline**.
-For users who are unwilling or unable to disclose sequencing data (e.g. due to regulatory requirements), we also provide a simplified standalone version of our software which can be run directly by users.
+For users who are unwilling or unable to disclose sequencing data (e.g. due to regulatory requirements), we provide a simplified standalone version of our software which can be run directly by users.
+This version of the pipeline is briefly described below, and example commands are provided.

-* **In-house single-cell pipeline**.
-This is the main processing pipeline used internally by the ArgenTag team to process internally and externally generated data.
-Typically, users upload their data to ArgenTag's AWS servers, where it is processed by our team to generate demultiplexed read files along with reports and supplementary files.
++ **In-house single-cell pipeline**.
+This is the processing pipeline used internally by the ArgenTag team to process internally and externally generated data.
+Typically, users upload their data to ArgenTag's AWS servers, where it is processed by our team to generate demultiplexed read files along with reports and supplementary fi This pipeline is describen in a [separate page](doc/in-house.md).

-Both pipeline versions are briefly described below.
-For the customer-facing pipeline, example commands are also provided.
-In either case, the main output of the pipeline is a set of demultiplexed, trimmed reads, which can be fed to a downstream analysis pipeline (e.g. the [FLAMES-based downstream analysis pipeline](#FLAMES-based-downstream-analysis-pipeline)).
-Downstream analysis is covered here only briefly, but users are encouraged to see the documentation for their tool of choice for further details.
+In either case, the main output of the pipeline is a set of demultiplexed, trimmed reads.
+These can be fed to a downstream analysis pipeline, including the [Iso-Seq pipeline](#Iso-Seq-pipeline) (recommended for PacBio reads) and the [FLAMES-based downstream analysis pipeline](#FLAMES-based-downstream-analysis-pipeline) (recommended for ONT reads).
+Downstream analysis is covered here only briefly, but users are encouraged to see the provided [examples](#Examples-and-downstream-analysis) and the documentation for their tool of choice for further details.

 ## Customer-facing demultiplexing pipeline